 Lithuanian restaurant “Čiop Čiop” which is designed by the architect Rūta Barisaitė took into account the activities carried out by this restaurant.
 Two combinations – food preparation and tasting it.
 Courses and enjoyment.
 Skills and food.
 Combination of joy and learning.

-The space conveys the image of a modern kitchen, which feels free to come to the customers and children.
+Space conveys the image of a modern kitchen, which feels free to come to the customers and children.

 The concept for the interior space was based on the name of the restaurant ‘’Čiop – čiop’’ which is an amusing and playful phrase that describes the sound of biting, eating, tasting the food.
-This little play of words invites the customer to step into the culinary world, and informs about the one-day culinary lessons, in which chefs from around the world come to teach the principles and culinary secrets.
+This little play of words invites the customer to step into the culinary world and informs about the one-day culinary lessons, in which chefs from around the world come to teach the principles and culinary secrets.

-All photos by – Lauryna Narkevičiūtė
+Photography by Lauryna Narkevičiūtė